k0k00/Predict_in_first6_overs/README_v2.md

 ![Data processing snippet](https://miro.medium.com/max/1400/1*vOugEJbcFMoO5qU6TAhpsw.jpeg)

 When we freshly download a Dataset for our project, the Data it contains is random(most of the time) i.e. not arranged or not filled in the way we need it to be.
-Sometimes, it might have
-* NULL Values
-* Unnecessary Features
-* Datatypes not in a proper format. etc…
+Sometimes, it might have `NULL Values, Unnecessary Features, Datatypes not in a proper format. etc…`

 So, to treat all these shortcomings, we go through a process which is popularly known as “Data Preprocessing’’.

-Comming back to our IPL Dataset, we have to do data processing like below, to train model.
+Coming back to our IPL Dataset, we have to do data processing like below, to train model.

-* Here, headers of this dataset, be self-explanatory.
+Here, headers of this dataset, be self-explanatory.

+#### Data Processing Steps:

-* Next Identify the "Null" values in the dataset, hopefully there is no null values present in this dataset.
+* Next `Identify the "Null" values` in the dataset, hopefully there is no null values present in this dataset.

+* **Select the 1<sup>st</sup> 6-Overs match details & drop rest:**

+    * Here as we are predicting the "powerplay" score we can drop rest of the data,except 1st 6-overs and
+    * drop all innings > 2,
+    As there is no scope for 3rd and 4th innings

+* **Identify & Drop Innings played < 6 overs :**

+    * In our data few matches are not conducted and declared as "no result" may be due to rain... some technical problems.
+    * Either match result is declared by DCB method, we can't predict the score.

+    Which may lead to outliers, to our model.
+Because If team played only 3 overs, then score minimum value effects which leads to modify the following "Normalization" process.
+So better to drop these data in our prediction.
+    ```python
+    obj = df_parsed.query('ball<6.0&innings<3').groupby(
+        								['match_id','venue','innings','batting_team','bowling_team'])

+    for key,val in obj:
+        if val['ball'].count()<36:
+            df_parsed.drop(labels=val.index,axis=0,inplace=True)
+    ```

 * Here columns 'season' and 'start_date'  are not needed for our prediction. ```So we can drop the columns 'season' and 'start_date' from the dataset.```

 * Delete Non-existing teams : ```  'Kochi Tuskers Kerala' 'Pune Warriors','Rising Pune Supergiants', 'Rising Pune Supergiant','Gujarat Lions'    ```

 * Replace the old team names with new team name: